villez/vswiki/README.md

 [![Code Climate](https://codeclimate.com/github/villez/vswiki.png)](https://codeclimate.com/github/villez/vswiki)

-A personal wiki project.
-Because at the last count, there were only 9999 different wiki implementations.
-And to try out the latest versions of various tools, mainly Rails 4 (see the full list below) and some interesting techniques.

-*Note: the project is in a relatively early stage of development* and sporadically updated based on my own interest, time, and needs.
-It's unlikey to fit anyone else's purposes at this point, but you're of course welcome to take a look.
+A toy wiki project.
+Not meant for "real" use, mainly for personal use and testing some new tools.
+Unlikely to fit any other use case at this point.

 ## Scope and Non-Scope

-The current target is not a "full-featured" wiki on par with MediaWiki etc. Rather, the idea is to cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
+The target is not a "full-featured" wiki on par with MediaWiki etc. Rather, the idea is to cherry-pick features based on which ones are useful and/or interesting to me in a *personal wiki* use case.
 The target usage environment is on a local machine in a restricted/controlled environment, such as a home network behind a firewall and with only trusted users.
-For example, I'm currently not planning to implement user logins, authentication & authorization.
-Some of these features may end up getting included later, but globally accessible multiuser environment is currently not the target environment for this project.
+For example, currently there's no plan to implement even user logins, let alone more fine-grained access control and authorization mechanisms.
+Some of these features may end up getting included later, but globally accessible multiuser environment is not the target environment for this project.

 ## Wiki Markup